muhammadsammy/tailwindcss-classnames/README.md

 - **Validation of classnames**: You can not write the wrong classname, cause the API only allows you to insert valid classnames
 - **Functional approach**: Since we are working in Typescript we get more freedom in using functional powers like composition and dynamic composition
 - **Defining by variables**: Even though it is nice to write TailwindCSS inline with your elements, it does not scale.
 You want to move definitions outside of the component for reusability and composition
+- **Support for all editors and IDEs**: Because it's just typescript types, you get these powers in all editors and IDEs that support TypeScript.

 You can not get this experience using pure TailwindCSS and the VSCode extension, but you do get it with **tailwindcss-classnames**.